-At the heart of the UWC ethos is respect for others in all our actions and words.
-This means that we must think about the common good and be able to rise above our individual desires and needs.
-In short, our ideals require good heartedness from all members of the UWC community and a recognition that cultural norms are diverse.
-The common code of conduct is required to make expectations clear.
+At the heart of the UWC ethos is respect for self and others in all our actions and words in all circumstances, including online.
+This means that we must think about the common good and be able to rise above our individual desires and needs in order to create fully integrated communities.
+In short, our ideals require good-heartedness from all members of the UWC community and a recognition that cultural norms are diverse.